 Anahata or the heart/emotions chakra is related to love, equilibrium,

 This organ is part of the immune system, as well as being part of

 the endocrine system.
 It produces T cells responsible for fighting

 off disease, and is adversely affected by stress.
-Symbolized by a lotus with
+Symbolized by

-assimilation and digestion, and is said to correspond to the roles played by
+and digestion, and is said to correspond to the roles played by

 the pancreas and the outer adrenal glands, the adrenal cortex.
+These

 into energy for the body.
 Symbolised by a lotus with ten petals.

-related to emotion, sexuality and creativity.
+is related to emotion, sexuality and creativity.
 This chakra is

 said to correspond to the testicles or the ovaries, that produce

-the various sex hormones involved in the reproductive cycle, which can cause dramatic
+the various sex hormones involved in the reproductive cycle, which

-and also to basic human potentiality.
+survival and also to basic human potentiality.
 This center is located

 in the region between the genitals and the anus.
 Although no endocrine

 organ is placed here, it is said to relate to the inner adrenal

 glands, the adrenal medulla, responsible for the fight and flight

 response when survival is under threat.
 In this region is located

 The Tantric Chakras